nlocascio/fitbody-collections/readme.md

 Built on Laravel + Vue, this repo fetches client data from MINDBODY API and provides an interface to contact customers with account balances.

+Customer data is automatically retrieved nightly and stored locally.
+Data can be refreshed manually by the user at any point.

-Customizable Email and letter templates.
+Customizable HTML Email and letter templates.

 Capable of sending batches or Emails or creating batches of PDF letters.